 Within a time horizon of 3 to 5 years, this project aims at developing the following technologies:

-- new, ultra-reliable, wind- and solar-based systems to generate cost-effective green power for both large and small data and telecom centres
+- new, ultra-reliable, wind- and solar-based systems to generate cost-effective green power for both large and small data and telecom centers

-- new frameworks through which power generated by these new systems will be distributed to the centres
+- new frameworks through which power generated by these new systems will be distributed to the centers

 - new advanced system models that will allow for the design of state-of-the-art control, safety, and protection systems that ensure optimal energy generation and distribution